Specs / Specs

 pnpm install

-# 2. Create the CF resources (Wrangler will prompt for new IDs)
+# 2. Create the CF resources (Wrangler will prompt for new IDs).

-wrangler r2 bucket create flare-dispatch-prod
+wrangler r2 bucket create flare-dispatch-v0

-wrangler d1 create flare-dispatch
+wrangler d1 create flare-dispatch-v0

-wrangler kv namespace create RUNS_CONFIG
+wrangler kv namespace create CONFIG_KV

 # Wrangler writes the IDs back into wrangler.jsonc.